gillers24/gillers24/README.md

 - 📫 How to reach me: ... don't, honestly, save yourself the time and stress
 - 😄 Pronouns: ...
 Her/She
 - ⚡ Fun fact: ... completely winging it ;o)
+- IF YOU HAVE ANY SELF OF WORTH....
+DO NOT GO ANYWHERE NEAR THIS; IT IS JUNK!!!!!
 -->